codeSunidhi/long_memory_ai/README.md

 👉 https://ollama.com

-Then pull the phi model:
+Then pull the model:

 ollama pull phi

-Start Ollama server (if not already running):
+Start Ollama:

 ollama run phi

-Or ensure the API is running at:
+Ensure the API is running at:

 http://localhost:11434